awave1/lecture-notes/grst205/final.md

 - Chi-rho: first two greek letters of ch r istos
 - alpha and omega: first and last letters of greek alphabet
+  - Revalation 22:13 "I am the Alpha and the Omega, the First and the Last, the Beginning and the End."

 #### Paul & His Travels